 There are several ways to finance your vehicle.
-Whichever option you choose will have certain drawbacks that you might not be aware of so its worth arming yourself with the details of any disadvantages of car finance, allowing you to make an informed decision.
+Whichever option you choose will have certain advantages and disadvantages that you might not be aware of, so its worth arming yourself with as much detail as you can to allow you to make an informed decision.

 It’s worth remembering also that you can buy a vehicle outright with cash, if you are able to, and it will be cheaper than financing.